Daveberry-Stuff/Useless-Addition-CNE/README.md

 # useless addition addon thing

+# INSTALL CODENAME ENGINE HERE!

+<a href="https://codename-engine.com/">Codename Engine Website</a>

+<a href="https://github.com/CodenameCrew/CodenameEngine">Codename Engine Github Repository</a>

 # What is this repository?

-Well, this respoitory is for useless additions to CNE, like middlescroll or idk, anything you can think of.
+Well, this respoitory is for useless additions to CNE, like middlescroll or I don't know, anything you can think of.

 # Whats the point of this repository?